People often use saw palmetto as a natural remedy for benign prostate hyperplasia, which is a non-cancerous enlargement of the prostate gland.

 There are more effective treatments for these problems.
 It is always best to speak to a doctor before taking any herbal medication or supplement.

-Even when people take high doses of up to 960 mg, studies show that saw palmetto does not typically trigger severe reactions.
+Even when people take high doses of up to 960 mg,

 However, there are rare cases of people associating saw palmetto with their liver problems so anyone who has or had liver disease should avoid taking it.